WFN’s peer communities of practice

 Development Peer Community

-This peer community welcomes all staff serving in development positions to connect monthly and explore topics, opportunities, and challenges relevant to this important work.
+This peer community welcomes all staff working in fundraising development to connect and explore topics, opportunities, and challenges relevant to this important work.
 As a community-guided space, this peer community will source topics top of mind from the members and engage outside expertise and learning around particular areas of interest.

 Executive Leaders Peer Community